jthack/ffufai/README.md

 5. Set up your API key as an environment variable :

-   For OpenAI:
+   For OpenAI :
    ```
    export OPENAI_API_KEY='your-api-key-here'
    ```
-   Or for Anthropic:
+   Or for Anthropic :
    ```
    export ANTHROPIC_API_KEY='your-api-key-here'
    ```
-   or Hugging Face
+   or Hugging Face :
    ```
    export HUGGINGFACE_API_KEY=your-api-key-here        ## no ''
    ```